gazebosim/gz-sim/tutorials/underwater_vehicles.md

 Just like aeroplanes, an underwater vehicle may also use fins for stability and control.
 Fortunately, Gazebo already has a version of the LiftDrag plugin.
 In this tutorial, we will simply add two liftdrag plugins to the rudder and elevator of MBARI's Tethys.
-For more info about the liftdrag plugin inluding what the parameters mean you may look at [this gazebo classic tutorial](http://gazebosim.org/tutorials?tut=aerodynamics&cat=physics).
+For more info about the liftdrag plugin including what the parameters mean, you may look at [this gazebo classic tutorial](http://gazebosim.org/tutorials?tut=aerodynamics&cat=physics).
 Essentially when we tilt the fins, we should experience a lift force which will cause the vehicle to experience a torque and the vehicle should start